-Godzilla, directed by Ishiro Honda, inspired more than twenty Japanese sequels over a period of fifty years, and a disastrous Hollywood remake.
-The original version, in which a fire-breathing, amphibious dinosaur destroys Tokyo, is one of the greatest of all monster films (a genre known as Kaiju-Eiga in Japan), though it was re-edited for the American market (with new expositional scenes featuring Raymond Burr).
+Godzilla (ゴジラ), directed by Ishiro Honda, inspired more than twenty Japanese sequels over a period of fifty years, and a disastrous Hollywood remake.
+The original version, in which a fire-breathing, amphibious dinosaur destroys Tokyo, is one of the greatest of all monster films (a subgenre known as kaiju-eiga in Japan), though it was re-edited for the American market (with new expositional scenes featuring Raymond Burr).

-The central plot was adapted from The Beast From 20,000 Fathoms, though Godzilla's special effects are more basic: a man in a suit crushing miniature buildings.
+The plot was loosely adapted from The Beast from 20,000 Fathoms, though Godzilla’s special effects are more basic: a man in a suit crushing miniature buildings.
 Conveniently, Godzilla is a nocturnal creature, with the darkness helping to camouflage some of the more crude effects.
-The night scenes are highly atmospheric, however, and add to the film's sombre tone.
+The night scenes are highly atmospheric, and add to the film’s sombre tone.
 King Kong is another substantial influence, with Godzilla and Kong having equally tragic endings.

 As in many other (primarily American) cryptozoological science-fiction films of the 1950s, Godzilla is a metaphor for the dangers of nuclear weapons, with the monster disturbed by atomic bomb tests in the Pacific Ocean.
 Godzilla is less sensationalist than its American equivalents, though, and is surprisingly bleak, with an explicit final warning: “if we continue conducting nuclear tests, it’s possible that another Godzilla might appear somewhere in the world again”.